 If you have a lawyer prepare your Will, they may offer to keep the original copy at no additional cost.
 You should be provided with a copy of the original Will to keep with other important papers that your Executor may need.
 The copy should indicate contact information for the lawyer who prepared the Will.
 Your Executor can obtain the original copy from the lawyer after your death and is not under any obligation to use that lawyer's services.

 Queen's Bench courthouses throughout the province provide for safekeeping of a Will for a small one-time fee (currently $10).
 You can take your Will to the nearest Court of Queen's Bench - the original will be sealed and kept there.
 You will be given a certificate to keep with your other important papers, indicating the whereabouts of your original Will.
 A copy of the certificate is also filed in a central registry at the Court of Queen's Bench in Regina.

 When a person dies, someone must look after their estate.
-A person who was authorized to deal with a person's property during their lifetime is no longer entitled to do so.
-For example, if you had given someone a power of attorney over your property, they cannot use that power after your death.
+A person who was authorized to deal with someone's property during their lifetime is no longer entitled to do so.
+For example, if you have been appointed as someone's power of attorney, you cannot use that power after their death.
 A power of attorney ends when the person who granted the power of attorney dies.